anon-blue/anon.blue/README.txt

 to firearms.
 He is a violent felon!
 Please alert the police!
-Thank you! <3  w jd woia wodjwojdwoe,,born:09191994hisgurrentCurrent Address: 318 Mcglone Lane Flemi ngsburmlnvnmxznsdvgfthfbdfbdshfkhd     cjcidaj for raping his sister and his own 3 year old dvggghbbbffccnne time       asde   sd os cos is tell and has access to firearms.
+Thank you! <3  w jd woia wodjwojdwoe,,born:09191994hisgurrentCurrent Address: 318 Mcglone Lane Flemi ngsburmlnvnmxznsdvgfthfbdfbdshfkhd     cjcidaj for raping his sister and his own 3 year old dvggghbbbffccnne time       asde  6sd os cos is tell and has access to firearms.
 He is a violent felon!
 Please alert the police!
 Thank you! <3
 !Jamie Lee Pierce, Born: 09/16/1994, His Current Address: 318 Mcglone Lane Flemi ngsburg, KY 41041 (His father's house.)
 Wanted for raping his sister and his own